chethnareddymulli/Tourism-Static-Website/README.md

-Tourism Static Website
+🌐 Tourism Static Website
-Overview
+📝 Overview
-This is a static tourism website designed to showcase popular tourist destinations in India.
-The website provides an interactive user interface with multiple sections including Home, About Us, Contact Us, and detailed views of famous tourist places.
+This is a static tourism website designed to showcase popular tourist destinations across India.
+The website provides an interactive user interface with multiple sections, including:

+Home

+About Us

+Contact Us

+Detailed views of famous tourist places.

+It serves as a frontend template without backend integration.

-Features
+✨ Features
+✅ Responsive Navigation Bar

-Responsive navigation bar with links to Home, About Us, Contact Us, and Help sections.
+Links to Home, About Us, Contact Us, and Help sections.

+✅ Landing Page

-Landing page with a call to action for login and registration.
+Includes a call to action for login and registration.

-Tourist places section featuring cards for popular destinations such as Tirumala, Taj Mahal, Golden Temple, Mysore Palace, and Varanasi.

-Detailed views for each tourist place with image carousels and descriptive content.

-Use of Bootstrap 4.5.2 for styling and responsive layout.
+✅ Tourist Places Section

+Cards displaying popular destinations:

+Tirumala

+Taj Mahal

+Golden Temple

+Mysore Palace

+Varanasi

+✅ Detailed Views

+Each place has:

+Image carousel slider

+Descriptive content

+✅ Login Form

+Basic fields: Name and Password (for simulation)

+✅ Footer Section

+Quick links

+Contact information

+Location details

+✅ Dynamic Section Toggling

-JavaScript function display() (assumed to be implemented) to toggle visibility of different sections dynamically.
+JavaScript display() function to show/hide sections dynamically.

-Login form with basic fields for name and password.

-Footer section with quick links, contact info, and location details.

-Technologies Used
+🛠️ Technologies Used
 HTML5

-CSS (including Bootstrap 4.5.2 framework)
+CSS (including Bootstrap 4.5.2)

-JavaScript (for section display toggling)
+JavaScript (for interactive display)

-External libraries:
+External Libraries:

-Bootstrap CSS and JS from CDN
+Bootstrap CSS and JS via CDN

+jQuery Slim

-jQuery Slim and Popper.js for Bootstrap functionality
+Popper.js (for Bootstrap components)

-Structure
+🗂️ Project Structure
-sectionmainpage: Main landing page with navigation and introductory content.

-sectionHome: Home section with introductory text and navigation buttons.

-sectionFavouritePlaces: Displays cards of tourist places with brief descriptions and images.

-Detailed view sections (sectionTajMahalDetailedView, sectionGoldenTempleDetailedView, etc.) with carousel image sliders and detailed descriptions.

-sectionform: Login form section.

-sectioncontactpage: Footer with quick links and contact information.
+Section	Description
+sectionmainpage	Main landing page with navigation and introductory content sectionHome	Home section with welcome text and navigation buttons sectionFavouritePlaces	Cards displaying tourist places with images and short descriptions sectionTajMahalDetailedView	Detailed view with carousel and description for Taj Mahal sectionGoldenTempleDetailedView	Detailed view with carousel and description for Golden Temple ...other detailed views...
+Similar structure for Tirumala, Mysore Palace, Varanasi sectionform	Login form section sectioncontactpage	Footer section with quick links and contact information

-How to Use
+▶️ How to Use
-Click on navigation links or buttons to switch between sections.

-Click on any tourist place card to view detailed information and image carousel.

-Use the Back buttons to return to previous sections.
+Navigate using the top bar to switch sections.

-Use the login form to simulate user login (functionality depends on further backend implementation).
+Explore tourist destinations by clicking cards.

+View Details in dedicated sections with image carousels.

+Return using Back buttons.

+Simulate Login by filling out the form (no backend validation).

-Notes
+⚠️ Notes
-Image sources for some places use local file paths; these should be replaced with relative paths or URLs for deployment.
+Some image paths are local (file://).
+Replace with relative paths or hosted URLs before deployment.

-The JavaScript function display() controlling section visibility is assumed to be defined in an external script or should be implemented.
+The display() function for toggling sections must be defined in your JavaScript file (or implemented if missing).

-The website is designed as a static frontend template and does not include backend functionality.
+This website is purely static and does not include any backend functionality or persistent storage.